Fall 2018: Monday 4-6 PM

 Interests and Research

 Professor Adam Tooze teaches and researches widely in the fields of twentieth-century and contemporary history.
 From a start in modern German history with a special focus on the history of economics and economic history his interests have widened to take in a range of themes in political, intellectual and military history, across a canvass stretching from Europe across the Atlantic.
-His most recent book was The Deluge: The Great War and the Remaking of the Global Order, 1916-1931.
-He is currently completing a new global history of the Great Financial Crisis of 2007 and after.
+His most recent book was Crashed: How a Decade of Financial Crises Changed the World (2018).

 - The Great Recession as History, 2007 and After